top of page

 What should I do first if I’m locked out?

-First, check whether there is another safe way in, then contact anyone who may have a spare key.
-If that is not an option, call a local locksmith and explain whether your keys are inside, lost, stolen, or snapped in the lock.ed without damaging the lock.
+First, check whether there is another safe access point and contact anyone who may have a spare key.
+If neither option is available, call a local locksmith and explain whether the keys are inside, lost, stolen or snapped.
+Avoid forcing the lock, handle or door while you wait.

 Can a locksmith open my door without damaging it?